-CBI wants UK to remain in customs union
+CBI wants UK to stay in customs union

 Businesses have been calling for clarity on what a replacement system will involve.

-And in her speech at Warwick University on Monday Ms Fairbairn will say the best solution for business is to remain in a comprehensive customs union with the EU.
+In a speech at Warwick University on Monday CBI director general Ms Fairbairn will elaborate on her concerns, and say progress is needed on a transitional EU trade deal by April.

-Theresa May has rejected full membership of the customs union as it could prevent the UK striking its own post-Brexit trade deals.
+Theresa May has already rejected full membership of the customs union as it could prevent the UK striking its own post-Brexit trade deals.

 But Ms Fairbairn will say: "There may come a day when the opportunity to fully set independent trade policies outweighs the value of a customs union with the EU.